exasol/row-level-security/doc/user_guide/user_guide.md

 #### Roles

 A role in the real world is a responsibility that comes with certain privileges.
-In a soccer team for example you have the role of a goalkeeper, defenders or a coach.
+In a soccer team for example you have the role of a goal keeper, defenders or a coach.
 All have different responsibilities and different things they are allowed to do.
-The goalkeeper for example is the only player in the game allowed to touch the ball with the hands.
+The goal keeper for example is the only player in the game allowed to touch the ball with the hands.

 Don't confuse roles with groups.
 In our example the football team would be a group.
 We will talk about [groups in a later section](#group-based-security).